Skip to main content

 Explore Your Entrepreneurial Spirit and Start a Business

-As technology veterans, Millennials are experts at drilling into online information, education and other resources that enable them to turn their passions and side hustles into businesses that satisfy their desire for a balanced lifestyle and security in an unstable world.
-Millennials also are often adept at using social media platforms to build a brand, target markets, advertise their products and services and influence customer behavior.
+As technology natives, younger entrepreneurs are experts at using online information, education and other digital resources to turn their passions and side projects into businesses that offer flexibility and security.
+Millennials and Gen Z are adept at using social media platforms to build brands, target markets, advertise products and services, and influence customer behavior.

-It requires courage as much as anything else.
-Small businesses make up 99.9% of all American companies, according to Investopedia, and employ 47% of the workforce.
-However, many do not survive in the long term.
+Starting a business requires courage and sound business knowledge.
+Small businesses make up 99.9% of all American companies, according to the U.S. Small Business Administration, and employ almost 46% of the workforce.
+However, long-term survival presents significant hurdles.

-So, while turning a passion for designing gaming apps or selling vintage couture online into a career sounds fun, Millennial entrepreneurs need a firm grasp of sound business practices to mitigate risk and keep the dream alive.
-Among those practices are skills such as:
+While turning a passion for designing apps or selling products online into a career may seem appealing, aspiring entrepreneurs need expertise in sound business practices to reduce risk and sustain their ventures.
+Essential skills include:

-• Communication: Knowing how to interact with employees, investors, customers and lenders requires expertise in tailoring messaging and delivery to diverse audiences.
+• Communication: Knowing how to interact with employees, investors, customers and lenders requires expertise in tailoring messaging and delivery for different audiences.

-• Selling know-how: Persuading markets that the brand mission, promise and vision meet their motivations is as essential, if not more so, as moving products or services.
+• Selling know-how: Persuading markets that the brand mission, promise and vision meet their needs is as essential, if not more so, as moving products or services.

 • Focus: Emotional intelligence enables successful entrepreneurs to stay on course through setbacks and fluctuations in business cycles.

-• Planning abilities: Setting goals and developing strategies to reach them helps point all operations in one direction and keeps them in sync.
+• Planning abilities: Setting goals and developing strategies to reach them align all operations in one direction and keep them in sync.

-• Learning capabilities: Innovating to stay ahead of the competitive curve requires constant attention to market changes and technological advances.
+• Learning capabilities: Innovating to stay ahead of the competitive curve requires constant attention to market changes and technological advance.

 How Does a Bachelor’s Degree Help Entrepreneurs?